The Committee (improv group): 1964 New York

+Montgomery Street

-When the Broadway troupe returned to San Francisco, they became the resident company of The Committee Theatre on Montgomery Street.
+When the Broadway troupe returned to San Francisco, they became the resident company of Committee Theatre on Montgomery Street.
 This was a short-lived endeavor that saw three productions mounted there: A Fool's Play, by founding member Larry Hankin; MacBird!, by Barbara Garson; and America Hurrah, by Jean-Claude van Itallie.
-Joseph Chaikin of La MaMa Experimental Theatre Club and van Itallie came to San Francisco to direct and oversee that production.
+Joseph Chaikin of La MaMa Experimental Theatre Club and Jean-Claude van Itallie came to San Francisco to direct and oversee that production.

 The Montgomery Street theater also quietly hosted a new publication in its basement: Ramparts magazine edited by Robert Scheer (now of Truthdig).
 By this time, The Committee was a regular at civil rights and anti-war protests—along with Joan Baez, Norman Mailer, and others.

+Broadway, San Francisco

 Actors were now taking classes and forming other troupes.
 More and more members came in and out of the improv group or the theater troupe as needed.
 Mimi Fariña, Dan Barrows, Ed Greenberg, Julie Payne, Ruth Silviera, Jim Cranna, Bruce Mackey and David Ogden Stiers became part of the improvisational troupe.
-A regular behind the scenes stage manager and performer who later successfully formed his own improvisational theater company in Los Angeles, The Groundlings, was Gary Austin.
+A regular behind-the-scenes stage manager and performer who later successfully formed his own improvisational theater company in Los Angeles (The Groundlings) was Gary Austin.

-In the late 1960s, The Committee was asked to form another company to perform in Los Angeles.
-Peter Bonerz, Mel Stewart, Barbara Bosson, Jessica Myerson, Richard Stahl, Kathryn Ish, Garry Goodrow, Howard Hesseman, Carl Gottlieb, Chris Ross and Rob Reiner were the stalwarts in Los Angeles.
-The group contributed voiceovers to Garson Kanin's 1969 comedy-drama "Where It's At."
-In 1971, six members of The Committee, including Scott Beach and Terry McGovern, improvised the off-screen dialogue for George Lucas's THX-1138, out of which emerged the name Wookiee due to McGovern's improvisation "I think I just ran over a Wookie back there."
-The revolving group of players presented satirical political comedy in San Francisco until 1972.